alexander-jiang/halite3_bot/journal.md

     - In bot v4 and later, spawns are limited when the ships take longer to breakeven (though the first five spawns are always allowed, and spawns in the first 100 turns are also not limited)
   - ~~Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)~~
+  - one trick/trap strategy: try building dropoffs near/around enemy shipyard and force enemy ships to collide on your dropoffs, thus stealing their halite
 - **Building dropoffs**:
   - benefits of building the dropoff: instantly collects when there's a lot of halite and ships don't have enough capacity.
 Also lets you explore further (don't have